-- Completion of Admission Form; - Submission of completed Approval for Enrollment of High School Student Form; - Submission of a letter stating the reason for the special admission request; - Completion of the college placement exam (ACCUPLACER), if required for the courses in which the student plans to enroll; - Consultation with academic advising staff and/or consultation with an approved Special Admit designated official. - Call 520-494-5470 for more information.
+- Completion of Admission Form; - Submission of completed Approval for Enrollment of High School Student Form; - Submission of a letter stating the reason for the special admission request; - Provide copy of High School Transcript if required for the courses in which the student plans to enroll - Consultation with academic advising staff and/or consultation with an approved Special Admit designated official. - Call 520-494-5410 for more information.